 Pontiac GTO

 The Pontiac GTO is often credited as the first muscle car.
-It was the brainchild of none other than John DeLorean, who realized the market was ready for a new type of car with both style and horsepower.
+It was the brainchild of none other than John DeLorean, who realized the market was ready for a new car with both style and horsepower.

 Chevrolet Chevelle SS